BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Matthew.md

 ### VII.
 Denouement (28:18–20)

-The risen King sends His apostles to make disciples of all nations.
+The risen King sends His Galilean (Is.
+9) apostles to make disciples of all nations.
 The remnant becomes fruitful Israel, multiplying the righteousness of Jesus among the nations until His return.